jin-zhe/cheatsheets/C++.md

 ```

 ##### [`std:map`](https://en.cppreference.com/w/cpp/container/map), [`std:multimap`](https://en.cppreference.com/w/cpp/container/multimap)
-The STL BBST implementation for storing key-value pairs. `map` can only store a single occurence of key-value for the given key whereas `multimap` can store multiple occurences of key-value pairs for the same key.
+The STL BBST implementation for storing key-value pairs. `map` can only store a single occurence of (key, value) for the given key whereas `multimap` can store multiple occurences of key-value pairs for the same key.
 As the functions for the 2 containers are identical, they shall be listed in the following subsections without the loss of generality.
 ###### Import
 ```cpp
 #include <map>